pwilmart/pwilmart.github.io/_posts/2021-04-22-Parent-ion-tolerance.md

 50 PPM|86,216|104,751|106,776
 1.25 Da|108,826|108,563|109,015

-The small print: California sea lion FASTA file, semi-tryptic cleavage with up to 2 missed cleavages, variable met oxidation, static alkylated cys, and high resolution fragment ions.
+The small print: Thousands separator is a comma, California sea lion FASTA file, semi-tryptic cleavage with up to 2 missed cleavages, variable met oxidation, static alkylated cys, and high resolution fragment ions.

 > NOTE: You do not need to allow isotopic errors when doing a wide tolerance search.
 It is overkill and not recommended.
 I never bother with deamidation as a variable modification in wide tolerance searches, either.

-## The take home message

-Is it time to outgrow the limitations of narrow tolerances and go big with the parent ion tolerance?
-I bet being more tolerant was on your New Year's Resolution list.
-Not only do you get the best results, you can ignore all of that other crazy stuff (isotopic errors and the deamidation complications).
-Putting all joking aside, try wide tolerance setting in your workflows and see if you get improvements.
-Not all tools will let you get the best results, though.
-Maybe that should be a good reason to find better tools.
+## Interpreting the results

 Narrow tolerance searches by themselves (without isotopic errors tried) are quite bad.
 The reasons are many:
 - isotopic errors are not insignificant